Opera Singer

 Hi I really wanted to know if opera singers can smoke or if any how smoking damages a singing voice.
 Im very curious about that.

-Asked by Singer about 10 years ago
+Asked by Singer almost 11 years ago

 It's highly adviseable to avoid smoking and even avoid being around people who are smoking.
 However, for full disclosure, there are singers who do smoke.
 If you get throat or lung cancer, asthma or emphasima from smoking, that will clearly effect your ability to sing.
 Even in less dramatic cases, smoke dries out your vocal cords, which can create mucus and coughing, which doesn't help as a singer.
 But mostly, you'll have decreased lung capacity, and your ability to sustain your breath over long phrases is very important as an opera singer.
 I recommend avoiding smoking, but if you must, at least make sure that you observe good etiquette around your other colleagues and smoke in designated areas, or at least far from artist entrances and around your colleagues in general.
 As someone who has smoke-induced asthma, I am personally sensitive to this issue.
 But there's a wealth of information from doctors about vocal health online if you need more professional information.